EmilieStewartJones/random/README.md

  - [ ] Would like to add some more functionality
  - [ ] Try to get f.drift to use this function

+## f.igraph
+Creates an igraph object from a table with at the least motherinst and inst columns.
+Any other columns will be included in the igraph object as attributes.
+How are these attributes accessed again?
+This function is not used by any other function at the moment as it has mostly been replaced by f.igraph_s.

+## f.Spatialdf
+Creates a spatial polygons dataframe of the ice islands of a querried table from the database.
+The table must contain the geom1 column, which is the Well-known Text representation of the geometry of the ice islands.
+This column is created when f.subset is used to query the database.
+This function is used by f.igraph_s.
+#### Input:
+- Dataframe with inst, motherinst and geom1 columns
+#### Output:
+- A SpatialPolygonsDataFrame of ice islands

+## f.igraph_s
+Same as f.igraph, but outputs an igraph object with spatially referenced centroids for all islands.
+It also creates a spatial polygons dataframe of the ice islands.
+However, this is simply outputted into the environment using <<- symbol.
+This should probably be changed.
+Could possibly just create a list of the igraph and df.
+This function is used by f.drift and f.plot.
+It uses f.Spatialdf to create the spatial polygons dataframe.

+#### Input:
+- Dataframe queried from database with inst, motherinst and geom1 columns
+#### Output:
+- spatially referenced igraph object
+- Spatial polygons dataframe
+#### TO DO:
+ - [ ] Find a way to return both the igraph and the spatial polygons dataframe
+ - [ ] Put spatial polygons dataframe into igraph object??

 ## f.terminal
 Takes an object of class ‘igraph’ or of class ‘dataframe’ and finds its terminal ice islands.
 For the igraph class, a character list id returned of the terminal ice island instances.
 For the dataframe class, the dataframe is subset to only include the terminal instances.
 Does not use any other functions.